Optivem

 What we need from you

-I build the system architecture myself in Phase 2, then transfer the capability to your team in Phase 3 — so it never arrives as a black box, and the safety net stays owned in-house after I'm gone.
+I build the system test architecture myself in Phase 2, then transfer the capability to your team in Phase 3 — so it never arrives as a black box, and the safety net stays owned in-house after I'm gone.
 Throughout, it needs one sponsor empowered to set priorities, unblock access, and protect the team's time when delivery pressure competes with the build.
 Beyond that, what I need grows with the work, phase by phase:

 Investment